Fire and rescue services

 Ask your bank if your cards will work in Bahrain.

-Visitors can use a foreign driver's licence and an international driver's licence for a certain period.
 The international licence must be endorsed by an office of the Bahraini traffic department or at any car rental office (available at the airport).

 Off-road driving can be dangerous.
 Ensure vehicles are suitably equipped and maintained.